Tech Features - Sidecut

 Sidecut is the arching shape that the outer rails of the board take from the wide points near the nose and tail toward the narrow point in the middle of the board.
 Sidecut dictates the board's turning functionality along with the personality of a snowboard.

 A true progressive sidecut consists of two or more radii blended together to accommodate the three stages of a turn.
 They provide easy turn initiation, while offering greater control and stability throughout the turn, and maximum power when exiting.

 Totally FK'n Awesome

-Our New Age Directional sidecuts are Progressive sidecuts, which also incorporate Death Grip™ – a reverse sidecut arc in the midsection of the board.
-Due to a reduced effective edge as a result of hybrid camber shapes, this reverse camber arc provides a point of contact to retain control and consistency throughout the turn.
+Our New Age Directional sidecuts are Progressive sidecuts, which also incorporate a reverse sidecut arc in the midsection of the board.
+Due to a reduced effective edge as a result of hybrid camber shapes, this reverse camber arc provides a point of contact to retain control throughout the turn.

-A radial sidecut is a single radius design causing your board to start and finish a turn on the same arc.
+A radial sidecut is a single radius design that allows your board to start and finish a turn on the same arc.

 Jess Kimura Pro

 Blended Radial sidecuts feature a single radius arc through the midsection of the board combined with a custom designed blend zone at the contact points.
 Varying the length of these blend zones and tailoring them specifically for certain aspects of riding greatly improves a board’s performance.

 Inspired by a combination of surfboard design and on snow riding functionality, the all New Surf Blended Radial sidecut is the ultimate powder surfing shape.
 This shape features a radial sidecut just through and past the inserts, followed by a huge smooth reverse blend zone and then topped off with a ton of taper.
 Surf the earth and get loose in the white room!